Cleiton Breder Eller

 Biology

 Cleiton Eller’s project attempts to use evolutionary principles to understand plant mortality during drought and coexistence in arid environments.
 It is an essential field of study, given the growing concern about climate change.
-His academic career is based at the State University of Campinas, where Cleiton completed his undergraduate degree in biological sciences, followed by his master’s degree and doctorate in ecology.
+His academic career is based at the State University of Campinas, where Eller completed his undergraduate degree in biological sciences, followed by his master’s degree and doctorate in ecology.
 He was at the University of Exeter, England, during his postdoctoral studies.
 He is currently a professor at the Federal University of Ceará.

-A vegetarian for more than twenty years, Cleiton also cultivates reading in his free time.
+A vegetarian for more than twenty years, he also cultivates reading in his free time.
 His favourite themes are philosophy, history and mythology.
 Averse to waking up early, the scientist also likes to lift weights, always in the company of his loyal canines.

 Projects